 Ultimately, this is the reason why buildings insurance is a legal requirement when you get a mortgage, whereas life insurance isn’t.
 But aside from this, it’s a good insurance to have anyway, as why wouldn’t you want to look after what is probably the most prized asset you own?

-For further information about different protection products and how they could help keep you in your home once you’ve moved in, please feel free to contact our specialist protection team for advice today.
+For further information about different protection products and how they could help keep you in your home once you’ve moved in, read our expert protection articles.